Parent-Teacher Conferences, Nov. 4 & 5 (no school for students)

 FROM OUR STAFF:

-NBS Middle School teacher, Katrien Vance, was featured on a Making Math Moments that Matter podcast about the approach she and Maggie Buchanan have taken to Middle School math this year, both in the classroom and during distance learning.
+NBS Middle School teacher, Katrien Vance, was featured on a Making Math Moments that Matter podcast about the approach she uses for Middle School math this year.
 Take a listen! https://makemathmoments.com/podcast/72/

 Transcript of Head of School, Smith Coleman’s TEDxCharlottesville talk on 9/29/19:TEDxTalkSept2019

-NBS Middle School teacher, Katrien Vance, read her wishes for graduates and her essay about what it means to be education on WMRA.
+NBS Middle School teacher, Katrien Vance, read her wishes for graduates and her essay about what it means to be educated on WMRA.
 You can read the transcripts of these here: http://hopeful-ink.blogspot.com/2011/06/best-present-graduates-can-give-to.html https://hopeful-ink.blogspot.com/search?q=educated

 FROM A VARIETY OF SOURCES: